The cognitive cost of being just slightly thirsty

 Key takeaways

-• 300ml of water 30 minutes before cognitively demanding tasks measurably improves memory and visual attention [3].
+- 300ml of water consumed 20-30 minutes before cognitively demanding tasks improves memory and visual attention in hydration research [3]; the pre-task timing principle applies across the broader dehydration literature [1][5].

 How does dehydration affect cognitive performance?

 Dehydration impacts the brain through a cascade of metabolic failures.
-Your brain is 75% water.
+Your brain is approximately 75% water [4].
 When that percentage drops, three things happen simultaneously.

 First, blood volume decreases.
 Less blood means less oxygen and nutrient delivery to brain cells, particularly in the prefrontal cortex – the region responsible for attention, working memory, and decision-making [4].
 Second, neurotransmitter production slows.
-The chemicals that allow neurons to communicate require water as a building block.
-Third, cortisol (your stress hormone) rises.
-Your body interprets mild dehydration as a mild stressor.
+The chemicals that allow neurons to communicate require water as a building block – acetylcholine, which is essential for focused attention and memory encoding, is particularly water-dependent in its synthesis.

 The threshold matters: a meta-analysis in Medicine & Science in Sports & Exercise found that dehydration’s cognitive impact is greater when water loss exceeds 2% body mass [1].
 Below 2%, the impairment is measurable but subtle.
 Above 2%, it becomes pronounced across attention, executive function, and motor coordination.